 Not only is your visitor log helpful when it comes to billing purposes, but there is also a wealth of knowledge in the data analysis of the records.
 By cross-checking appointments with the logs, you can quickly see:

 You all know that patient records must be collected and stored via HIPPA-compliant methods.
-Patient information is highly confidentially and need to be safeguarded for privacy and security purposes.
+Patient information is highly confidential and needs to be safeguarded for privacy and security purposes.
 An electronic visitor management system allows each guest to check in themselves.
 This has many benefits:

 If your practice has multiple therapists, your waiting room can be a busy place.
 Multiple electronic iPad receptionists can ensure that patients can sit and enter their information privately without worrying that another patient is looking over their shoulders.